naitikwrk/react-code-interview/README.md

 ## Environment setup

-Open below link in your browser (**Do not use incognito** mode as it does not seem to work).
+Right click and open below link in new tab (**Do not use incognito** mode as it does not seem to work).
 This will setup your React coding environment.

 [https://stackblitz.com/fork/react](https://stackblitz.com/fork/react)